Vought: 1930s–1960

 Despite the Great Depression, Vought continued to design and manufacture aircraft at a growing pace.
 Soon after Chance Vought's death in 1930, the company moved its operations to East Hartford, Connecticut.
 Under the Air Mail Act of 1934, United Aircraft and Transportation Corp. was forced by law to divide its businesses, resulting in Boeing Aircraft, United Airlines, and the United Aircraft Corp, of which Vought was a part.
-In 1939, United Aircraft moved Vought to Stratford, Connecticut, where their Sikorsky division was located and renamed the merged divisions Vought-Sikorsky Aircraft.
+In 1939, United Aircraft moved Vought to Stratford, Connecticut, where it merged with the Sikorsky division to become Vought-Sikorsky Aircraft.

 Chief engineer Rex Beisel began in 1938 to develop the XF4U, recognized by its distinctive inverted gull wings.
 After its first flight, in 1940, thousands of F4U Corsairs were produced for the Navy and Marines in World War II.
 By the end of its production in 1952, Vought, Goodyear, and Brewster had all produced the Corsair fighters.
 Vought was reestablished as a separate division in United Aircraft in 1942.

-In postwar 1949, Vought moved operations to Dallas, Texas, where the former North American Aviation "B" plant was located.
-Initiated by the Navy, who feared having their two main aircraft manufacturers located on the East Coast posed an unnecessary risk, Vought moved 27 million pounds of equipment and 1300 employees in 14 months, a record breaking industrial move at the time.
+In postwar 1949, Vought moved operations to the former North American Aviation "B" plant in Dallas, Texas.
+The move was pushed by the Navy, who believed that having both of its main aircraft suppliers on the East Coast was an unnecessary risk.
+Vought moved 27 million pounds of equipment and 1,300 employees in 14 months, a record-breaking industrial move at the time.

-In 1954, the company fully separated from United Aircraft and became the independent Chance Vought Aircraft Inc.
+In 1954, the company separated from United Aircraft and became the independent Chance Vought Aircraft Inc.

-Vought began manufacture of its F-8 Crusader for the US Navy in 1957; it was one of the first Navy fighters capable of supersonic flight and the Navy's last all-gun fighter.
-The same basic design was later heavily revised and shortened to produce Vought's A-7 Corsair II, a carrier-borne close air support and attack plane in 1965, an aircraft which became heavily engaged in a variety of close support and strike missions during the Vietnam War, beginning in 1967.
-The A-7 has also participated in the US invasion of Grenada in 1983; a punitive raid on Syrian missile sites in 1983; reprisal raids against Libya during Operation El Dorado Canyon in 1986; strikes against Iranian coastal platforms and naval forces during Operation Praying Mantis in 1988; support of the 1989 invasion of Panama; and throughout operations during Desert Storm in 1991.
+Vought began making its F-8 Crusader for the Navy in 1957; it was one of the Navy's first supersonic fighters and its last all-gun fighter.
+The same basic design was later heavily revised and shortened to produce Vought's A-7 Corsair II, a carrier-borne close-air-support and attack plane.
+Entering service in 1965, the Corsair II was heavily engaged in a close support and strike missions during the Vietnam War, beginning in 1967.
+The A-7 also participated in the U.S. invasion of Grenada in 1983; a punitive raid on Syrian missile sites in 1983; reprisal raids against Libya during Operation El Dorado Canyon in 1986; strikes against Iranian coastal platforms and naval forces during Operation Praying Mantis in 1988; support of the 1989 invasion of Panama; and throughout operations during Desert Storm in 1991.
 The A-7A, A-7B, A-7C and A-7E served with the US Navy while the A-7D was purchased by the US Air Force and Air National Guard.
-Two-seat models known as TA-7C/Es served with the US Navy while the US Air Force purchased the TA-7K.
+Two-seat models known as TA-7C/Es served with the U.S. Navy while the US Air Force purchased the TA-7K.
 The A-7 served in limited numbers with three foreign air forces, including Greece (A-7H/TA-7H), Portugal (A-7P/TA-7P) and Thailand (ex-USN A-7E/TA-7E).